-Use Oracle Database Installation Guide to install Oracle Database using either of the following methods:
+Use Oracle Database Installation Guide for Linux x86-64 to install Oracle Database using either of the following methods:

-- Installing with response files: This method lets you run Oracle Universal Installer at a command line using a response file that contains settings specific to each computer. - Cloning an existing Oracle home: Install Oracle Database on one computer using interactive mode.
+- Installing with response files: This method lets you run Oracle Universal Installer at a command line using a response file that contains settings specific to each computer. - Cloning an existing Oracle home: Install Oracle Database in one computer using interactive mode.
 Afterwards, you can clone its existing Oracle home in each location and then create a new database from there.
 You can also clone databases, which is described in Oracle Database Administrator's Guide.